microspectrometer/dev-kit-2020/firmware/README-firmware.md

 - [ ] write main loop switchcase
 - [ ] pull command helpers out of VisCmd into their own app libs
 - [ ] system test response to invalid commands
+    - response is simply None because it timeouts
+    - I can either eliminate this from the JSON:
+        - we don't need it, timeout is OK
+    - or I can encode this in the usb-bridge
+        - [ ] need case Bridge receives invalid command
+        - [ ] need case Bridge receives INVALID from sensor
+            - have to add this as a dummy command just to test this behavior out
+    - the sensor board already has code to respond to an INVALID command
+    - the Bridge does not, so the bridge is not sending the command to the sensor board, and there is simply no response and the whole system time outs

 ## tabled